NirmalSankalana/redux-toolkit-tutorial/README.md

 1. Store allows to access the state which it holds via `getState()` method.
 2. Store allows to update the state via `dispatch(state)` method.
 3. Store allows to register listners via `subscribe(listner)` method.
-4. Store Handle the usregistering of listners via the function returned by `subscribe(listner)` method.
+4. Store Handle the unregistering of listners via the function returned by `subscribe(listner)` method.

 #### 2. Action - an plain JS object that describes what happens in the application